Harvest Gold Mongolian Linden

-Harvest Gold Mongolian Linden features subtle clusters of fragrant yellow flowers with tan bracts hanging below the branches in early summer.
-It has dark green foliage throughout the season.
+Harvest Gold Mongolian Linden is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It features subtle clusters of fragrant yellow flowers with tan bracts hanging below the branches in early summer.
+It has dark green deciduous foliage.
 The serrated heart-shaped leaves turn an outstanding gold in the fall.
-The fruit is not ornamentally significant.
 The peeling gray bark adds an interesting dimension to the landscape.

 Harvest Gold Mongolian Linden is a dense deciduous tree with a strong central leader and a distinctive and refined pyramidal form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a relatively low maintenance tree, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting bees to your yard.
 It has no significant negative characteristics.